ngxtension/ngxtension-platform/docs/src/content/docs/utilities/map-array.md

 description: ngxtension/map-array
 ---

-`mapArray` is a RxJs Helper function used when you need to execute a mapping function to map each element of an array.
+`mapArray` is an RxJs Helper function designed for applying a transform/map function to an array.

 The following code: